SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/output/views/views.md

-# Views (APP/src/output/views/)
+# Views
+APP/src/output/views/

 ## Purpose
-Views are modules that subscribe to [events](../events/events.md) and produce output that can be used the user later.
+Views are modules that subscribe to [events](../events/events.md) and produce output that can be used by the user later.

 ## Functionality
 This module provides a View enum which allows a controller to enable the views